Crimes of Assault and Battery in Florida

 - Battery is when there is unwanted, direct physical contact or touching against another person’s will that causes bodily harm.

-A person can be charged with both assault and battery in Florida, depending on the circumstances surrounding the incident in question.
+According to our Fort Lauderdale criminal attorney, a person can be charged with both assault and battery in Florida, depending on the circumstances surrounding the incident in question.
 If a threat is presented along with unwanted physical contact, the person may face charges of both assault and battery.

 Crime of Assault

 A charge of assault can remain on your permanent criminal record.
 You can face fines as well as jail time.
 If you are found guilty of assault, you could face the following charges, depending on the type of assault:

 - Simple assault.
 A charge of simple assault is considered a second-degree misdemeanor and could result in a jail sentence of up to 60 days, six months of probation, and/or a fine of up to $500.

 - Aggravated assault.
 A charge of aggravated assault is considered a third-degree felony, depending on whether it is assault with a deadly weapon or an assault with the intent of committing another felony.
 Aggravated assault can result in a jail sentence of up to five years, five years of probation, and/or a fine of $5,000.
 For charges of aggravated assault with a firearm, a mandatory three-year jail sentence can result.

 Being found guilty of the crime of battery comes with severe charges and penalties depending on the type of battery that occurs.
 Penalties for a battery conviction include:

 - Battery.
 A charge of battery is considered a first-degree misdemeanor and can result in a fine of $1,000 and a sentence of up to one year in jail.